cbkii/Auto-Forwarder-Plugin/README.md

 * **Advanced Filtering Engine:**
     * **Keyword & Regex:** Forward messages, media captions, or **documents with filenames** that contain specific keywords or match a regular expression.
     * **Global Regex Filter:** Set a global keyword/regex pattern in the settings that can be applied to multiple rules.
-Each rule can optionally enable "use global regex" in addition to its local filter.
+Each rule can optionally enable "use global regex" alongside its local filter (matches either).
     * **Granular Content Control:** The "Text" filter is now split into "Text Messages" and "Media Captions," allowing you to forward media while stripping its caption, and vice-versa.
     * **Author Whitelisting:** Filter messages based on the author type (Users, Bots, Outgoing), or provide a specific, comma-separated list of User IDs or `@usernames` to exclusively forward messages *only* from them.